a1eko/mix/INSTALL.md

 System requirements
 -------------------

-* A 32-bit CPU i686 or higher is required.
-MiX is tested on x86_64 architecture.
+* MiX is tested on x86_64 architecture.

 * The core system is about 2.4 GB (3.7 GB with sources) and needs over 10 GB of the disk space to build.